 In fact, a job search can be a highly complicated, daunting and often soul-crushing process.
 But that doesn’t mean it’s impossible.
 You just need to work on your game and break things down into smaller chunks, approaching each step smartly and strategically.

 Luckily, we’ve done just that.
-This comprehensive guide will equip you with all the tips, tricks and nuggets of wisdom you need to succeed, so if you’ve ever wondered how exactly you’re going to go about landing that dream job, read on – it’s all here…
+This comprehensive guide will equip you with all the job search tips, tricks and nuggets of wisdom you need to succeed, so if you’ve ever wondered how exactly you’re going to go about landing that dream job, read on – it’s all here…

 Do Your Research

 The first thing you should consider on your quest for employment is what exactly it is you want to do.
 While some people are set on their career choice from an early age, many others are not, and so it might require some deep thinking on your part about which line of work would be best suited to you.
 If you’re already working, this may entail a complete change of direction.

 Either way, a good place to start would be a self-assessment.
 Ask yourself what you want from your job and what will get you out of bed in the morning.
 For example:

 - Do you want to work in a fast-paced, dynamic environment or a relaxed and laidback one?